Cylialiu/Yiying_Liu_Portfolio/README.md

 # Yiying_Liu_Portfolio
-This is my public porfolio for the Telling Stories with Data class at CMU!
+This is my public porfolio for the Telling Stories with Data class at CMU! link to this: https://cylialiu.github.io/Yiying_Liu_Portfolio/

 # About me
 Hello!
 My name is Yiying Liu.
 I am from China.
 I like to be referred to with she, her, and hers pronouns.I am heading to the second year MSPPM program.
 I plan to do a job with analysis and data when I graduate, whcih is the trend today.